oracle-livelabs/pts/upgrade-to-19c/autoupgrade/autoupgrade.md

     ```
     $ <copy>ps -ef | grep perl</copy>
-    ```

-    The output will be similar to the following (if the upgrade is running, this command will not result in an output during the precheck or prefixup steps):

-    ```
-    <copy> </copy>
     oracle   17211 11951  0 10:13 pts/4    00:00:01 /u01/app/oracle/product/19.0.0/dbhome_193/perl/bin/perl /u01/app/oracle/product/19.0.0/dbhome_193/rdbms/admin/catctl.pl -A -l /u01/autoupgrade/100/dbupgrade -i 20190321101158db112 -d /u01/app/oracle/product/19.0.0/dbhome_193/rdbms/admin catupgrd.sql
     ```

-    Please, again, note that the perl command will only give you a result if the autoupgrade tool is actually running the perl scripts.
+    The output will be similar to the example, but only if the actual upgrade step is running.
+There will be no output during the precheck or prefixup steps.
+In case of no output, make sure the 'lsj' command still shows a running process and execute the ps -ef command again.

 11. The logfiles in the `/u01/autoupgrade/DB121C/<job#>` directory show you the progress as well, for example: